 - Establish criteria and align federal funding to national transportation outcomes such as improved mobility for people and goods, access, transit ridership, health and safety, as well as reduced household costs, carbon emissions, and vehicle miles traveled.

-- Actively enforce civil rights provisions to ensure fair and equitable access to the benefits of our transportation system, and prevent disproportionate negative impacts on disadvantaged communities.
+- Actively monitor civil rights provisions to ensure fair and equitable access to the benefits of our transportation system, and prevent disproportionate negative impacts on marginalized communities.

 - Promote approaches that center equity and safety when deciding priorities of new projects, policies, and programs.

 - Center anti-displacement and affordable housing, cultural equity, generative jobs, and community development in transportation-decision making and investments.